 Try to write short love notes and messages to encourage your family members and express appreciation as often as you can.

-It’s so pleasant to find a love note under the pillow in the morning or get one or two love messages within a day.
+Finding a love note under the pillow in the morning is so pleasant, or getting one or two love messages within a day.

 Keep Your Promises –

-Breaking your word to any member of your family indicates a lack of respect.
+Breaking your word to any family member indicates a lack of respect.